blakewatson/bookmarks/README.md

 npm run init
 ```

 The environment file has the following variables.
+If you don’t care about archiving to Wayback Machine, and the default `public` and `data` locations are okay with you, you don’t need to do anything further.
+Otherwise, you can configure these options as needed.

 - `TOKEN_HASH` - **Required.** The `init` script will create this hash for you and put it in the `.env` file.
 If you don’t run `init`, you will need to generate this manually using the `bcryptjs` package on NPM.
 You can run the helper script `scripts/create-hash.js` to quickly do that.
 Make sure you keep the clear text version in your password manager or whatever.
 - `PUBLIC_PATH` - **Required.** This is the path to the public folder from the perspective of the `app` folder.
 By default this would be `../public`.